robotframework/robotframework/doc/userguide/src/CreatingTestData/AdvancedFeatures.rst

 Repeating same actions several times is quite a common need in test automation.
 With Robot Framework, test libraries can have any kind of loop constructs, and most of the time loops should be implemented in them.
-Robot Framework also has its own For loop syntax, which is useful, for example, when there is a need to repeat keywords from different libraries.
+Robot Framework also has its own for loop syntax, which is useful, for example, when there is a need to repeat keywords from different libraries.